 The most obvious upside of putting in a new application instead of switching is the Freedom Flex card’s sign-up bonus.
 Since Chase considers the Freedom Flex an entirely new product, current Freedom cardholders are eligible for the card’s sign-up bonus, even if they’ve already earned a bonus with the Freedom card.

 If you switch instead of applying fresh, you’ll have to miss out on the bonus – and in this case, it’s a big loss.
-The Freedom Flex is currently offering a $200 cash bonus if you spend $500 in the first three months, as well as 5% cash back on grocery store purchases in your first year (on up to $12,000 in spending).
-If you reach that spending cap, you’ll earn at least $800 in cash back between the two bonuses – far more than you’ll get from the average no annual fee rewards card bonus.
+The Freedom Flex is currently offering a $200 cash bonus if you spend $500 in the first three months, which is relatively impressive for a no annual fee rewards card bonus.

 Putting in a new application for the Freedom Flex and keeping your Freedom account active also allows you to enjoy a higher total spend cap in Chase’s rotating cash back categories.